tranSMART-Foundation/transmart/transmart-data/README.md

     # edit file and save...
 	. ./vars

-If you ran `make -C env ubuntu_deps_regular` or `make -C env ubuntu_deps_regular16`, you will have a `vars` file created for you.
+If you ran `make -C env ubuntu_deps_regular` or `make -C env ubuntu_deps_regular18`, you will have a `vars` file created for you.
 You can skip the previous step and do only:

     . ./vars

-The several options are fairly self-explanatory.
+The various options are fairly self-explanatory.

 ### PostgreSQL-specific notes

-Release 16.3 upwards of tranSMART supports postgreSQL version 9.6.
-Earlier releases work with versions up to postgreSQL 9.5.
+Release 19.1 upwards of tranSMART supports postgreSQL version 9.6 to 14.

 The configured PostgreSQL user must be a database superuser.
 You can connect to PostgreSQL with UNIX sockets by specifying the parent